numalariamodeling/faculty-enrich-2022/content/modules/install-emod/index.md

 3. In your terminal, run the `run_exampleSim.py` script in the `examples` subfolder.
     + Command: `python run_exampleSim.py`
 4. If the simulation runs successfully, both `dtk-tools` and `dtk-tools-malaria` are successfully installed in your machine.
+5. If it failed, you can cross-check with the [troubleshooting sections](/modules/emod-troubleshoot/).